 Choosing the right retailer or maker ensures your saddlery meets both your expectations and your horse’s needs.

-Step 7: Professional Support and Aftercare
+Step 7: Don't Go It Alone: Professional Help and Aftercare

 Ongoing support is essential for saddlery longevity and horse welfare.
 Schedule regular saddle fit assessments, especially after changes in your horse’s condition or training routine.
 Certified fitters can spot issues early and recommend repairs or adjustments.